microsoft/fast/packages/fast-tooling-react/README.md

 ### Color

-The `CSSColor` component shows a color picker wirth an input and has a callback that will be fired when the value is updated.
+The `CSSColor` component shows a color picker with an input and has a callback that will be fired when the value is updated.

 Example:
 ```jsx